David-Papworth/Fundamental_project/README.md

 * Increasing the number of factions to correct amount (currently 6 out of 22)
 ### Testing Improvement
 * More interaction tests so that all the crud functions as well as other customer interactions are tested
+* Stress tests such as to check if x button is pressed (x times) will the website break, how many user would it take to crash the site and if I pressed the button multiple times (quickly)  will it give the correct response each time.
 ## Author
 David Papworth